ooni/spec/data-formats/df-002-dnst.md

 fact, it may either be `netgo` or it may be `cgo` and hence `getaddrinfo`, depending on golang's policies for the `GOOS` we're using.

-Save for `ooniprobe 3.16.0-alpha` builds, when the engine is `system` we artificially split a lookup into an `A` query and reply and an `AAAA` query and reply (which is what we've been doing since Measurement Kit).
+Save for `ooniprobe 3.16.0-alpha` builds, which have behaved inconsistently while we were figuring out this issue of naming, when the engine is `system` we artificially split a lookup into an `A` query and reply and an `AAAA` query and reply (which is what we've been doing since Measurement Kit).